awesome-panel/awesome-panel/docs/packages/awesome-panel-extensions/designer.md

 I can't just update a code file and see the output update immediately.

-- In my editor or terminal I have to wait for Bokeh server to reload which takes +10 secs.
+- In my editor or terminal I have to wait for python to start or the Bokeh server to reload which takes +10 secs.
 - I also have to reload data from file or database which can take a long time as well.
 Or alternative save sample datasets locally.
 - In Jupyter Notebook I can `importlib.reload` or `%run` my code from code files.
 But it is tedius to setup, use and maintain in my experience.
 - In BI Tools I can drag and drop components, browse parameters and update to see changes.
 I cant do that efficiently from an editor today.
 But using BI tools is not what I believe in for other than rapid prototyping.
 I believe in code and the power of Python for building long term, powerfull and flexible solutions.

-##### Slow to navigate across multiple programs

-VS Code -> Jupyter Notebook -> Browser and back.
-I want to stay in my IDE.

 ##### Slow to browse through and update the parameters of my components

-When running from my editor or the terminal its not that efficient to browse through the parameters of components and experiement with changes.
+When running from my editor or the terminal its not that efficient to browse through the parameters of components and experiment with changes.

 ##### Cannot efficiently test what happens when changing parameters